How to Write a Resume for OpenAI

 Key Principles

-Deep technical expertise in machine learning, large language models, or AI systems — demonstrated through publications, shipped products, or open-source contributions
+Deep technical expertise in ML, large language models, or AI systems, evidenced by trained-at-scale models, shipped products, or published results

-Pro tip: OpenAI sits at the intersection of research and production.
-Your resume should demonstrate that you can operate in both worlds — publishing novel research and shipping reliable systems at scale.
-Highlight specific models you've trained, infrastructure you've built for ML workloads, and any work related to AI safety, alignment, or responsible deployment.
-If you've contributed to open-source AI projects or published in top venues, make that prominent.
+Pro tip: OpenAI sits at the intersection of research and production, and it hires people who refuse to pick a side.
+Your resume should show you can publish or work at the frontier AND ship reliable systems at scale.
+Be concrete about the models you've trained (parameter counts, GPU-hours, dataset sizes), the serving infrastructure you've built, and any work touching safety, evals, or alignment.
+If you've contributed to open-source AI or published in top venues, make it prominent - but always pair it with what you shipped.

 Must Include